Special Events, tierneytravels

 image credit: Mt.
 Rainer Guest Services

-So last year while visiting my Washington state based quilting friends Judy and Dana, I picked up a mountain scene themed panel to make a future wall hanging.
+So last year while visiting my Washington state based quilting friends, I picked up a mountain scene themed panel to make a future wall hanging.

 Finally, over a year later, I finished this wall hanging.
 See photos below.